foursixnine/moonwalk-tokyonight/README.md

 ### Theme repository

-This repository can be developed locally with a newer Ruby/Bundler toolchain, but the shipped theme is intentionally kept compatible with the GitHub Pages consumer stack.

-Use the included `Gemfile` for local development:
+Use the included `Gemfile` for local development, `local-dev-environment.sh` has some other environment variables that might help with development of the theme.

 ```sh
 bin/bootstrap
 bin/start
 ```